Furkanus/FurkanSpriteKit-Physics-/README.md

 # FurkanSpriteKit-Physics-
-SpriteKit little game with physics
+SpriteKit little game with physics plase run with landscape mode in simulator